Donald Trump endorses Sarah Palin for Alaska’s lone congressional seat

 “Sarah shocked many when she endorsed me very early in 2016, and we won big,” Trump said in a statement Sunday.
 “Now, it’s my turn!
 Sarah has been a champion for Alaska values, Alaska energy, Alaska jobs, and the great people of Alaska.”
-He went on to praise Palin for standing up to “corruption” in government and the “Fake News Media.”
+Like Trump, Palin portrays herself as a brash voice against the establishment and the media, and the former president went on to praise Palin for standing up to “corruption” in government and the “Fake News.”

 Republican candidates have scrambled to court Trump for support in 2022 races, even as the former president slows his endorsements and shows a willingness to abandon favorites — renouncing his support for Rep. Mo Brooks (R-Ala.) last month after the Senate hopeful strayed slightly from Trump’s relentless false narratives regarding the 2020 presidential race.